Sickle Cell Lung Disease

 Pulmonary complications of SCD are common, affecting approximately 30-40% of patients, and are a major risk factor for mortality.

-1. Over the past 5-6 years, our group has been actively involved in developing several projects devoted to the study of pulmonary hypertension (PH) in SCD.
-PH affects approximately 30-40% of SCD patients with an associated survival of approximately 25 months post-diagnosis.
+Over the past 5-6 years, our group has been actively involved in developing several projects devoted to the study of pulmonary hypertension (PH) in SCD.
+Approximately 30-40% of SCD patients have an elevated tricuspid regurgitant jet velocity on echocardiography with an associated 40% survival over 40 months.
+Six to eleven percent of SCD adults have pulmonary hypertension diagnosed by right heart catheterization.
 Often this disease presents asymptomatically.
 The clinical heterogeneity observed in SCD suggests that factors other than the HBB mutation affect disease pathogenesis.
 The sickle cell genetics group at Boston University has been studying the role of genetic modulation in the different clinical phenotypes of sickle cell disease.
 Out group has been working collaboratively with this group of researchers to study the genetics of PH related to SCD.
 Additionally, we have undertaken other projects evaluating the role of altered nitric oxide and redox biology in the pathogenesis of PH in SCD.

 Current projects studying PH of SCD include: